Julian075/CATALOG/README.md

 }
 ```
 ## Acknowledgment.
-This work was supported by Universidad de Antioquia - CODI and Alexander von Humboldt Institute for Research on Biological Resources. [code project: 2020-33250].
+This work was supported by Universidad de Antioquia - CODI and Alexander von Humboldt Institute for Research on Biological Resources (project 2020-33250), and by the ANR (French National Research Agency) under the JCJC project DeSNAP (ANR-24-CE23-1895-01).